afshaan4/random-python-programs/README.md

 # Installation, Running

-* Make sure you have Python3 and Pygame *for python3* installed.
+* Make sure you have Python 3 installed.
+* Install pygame *for pyhton 3* `pip3 install pygame` .
-* clone this repository `git clone https://github.com/afshaan4/random-python-programs.git`
+* clone this repository `git clone https://github.com/afshaan4/random-python-programs.git` .
-* To run the programs type `python3 filename.py` in a terminal
+* To run the programs type `python3 filename.py` in a terminal.

 ## What each program is
 filename          |  what it is